piom8813/RecordSweeper/individual-sites.md

 Opt Out Compliance Department Fax: 1-888-446-1229

+## Classmates.com

+*Rating:* Easy

+You will need to fill out a form online which you can find [here](https://www.intelius.com/optout) of Classmates.com.
+You can also send in the postal mail if you prefer.
+For more information [click here](http://www.peopleconnect.us/privacy?miscj=CMFooter) and scroll down to "b.
+Intelius and US Search".

-## Civilrecords.org
+## Courtrecords.org

 *Rating:* Hard

-Use [This link to opt-out](http://members.everify.com/customer/terms?tab=optout).
-As you can see you need to [Downmload this form](http://members.everify.com/tspec/shared/assets/data_opt_out_form.pdf) and fax them the following information.
+Courtrecords.org uses InfoPay's database.
+Use [this link for more information](http://www.courtrecords.org/lp_optout.php).
+As you can see you need to [download this form](http://www.courtrecords.org/assets/data_opt_out_form.pdf) and fax them the following information.

 Be sure to include any of the following reasons for your request: